sirisian/ecmascript-types/examples/jsx.md

 - **Per-site templates - resolved by ```constant { }```.** Each static subtree is allocated once for the life of the realm, keyed on the Parse Node, so a template inside a loop body's lambda is hoisted once however many times the lambda runs - and a component built inside a factory shares it across calls, which a hoisted `const` could not.
 - **What the caching does not do.** The runtime re-walks the template on every render and memoises nothing against its identity.
 What ```constant { }``` removes is the allocation and the string round-trip a syntactic transform needed, not the walk.
 The template's identity is now a stable key to memoise against, which it was not before.
 - **Narrowing does not survive the lift - open.** `match (user) { when let u: ... }` narrows at the source, but the macro rewrites the arms into thunks and the checker then sees calls, so the binding is typed by the runtime's signature rather than by the pattern.
 Typing the runtime generically covers literal and type patterns, which is most of what a view dispatches on; a destructuring pattern with bindings stays opaque.
 Closing it properly wants a construct that yields its arms rather than evaluating one, which is reification, and belongs with the same question in the [query example](linq.md).
+- **Four of this macro's bugs were found by RUNNING it, not by compiling it.** A `//` comment in a region was swallowed into a statement run and delegated mid-comment; a bare `match` inside a `@for` body was handed to the engine, whose arms hold markup it does not parse; `when _:` emitted `_` as a reference and failed at run time with `"_" is not defined`; and the macro scanned `String(stream)` while `parse` indexes the source, which is a silent misdelegation rather than an error.
+Compiling a view exercises none of them.
 - **Whitespace between tags reaches the macro - deliberately.** Every run is kept, including runs that are only spaces, because which whitespace is significant is the consumer's rule and not the parser's.
 The macro drops whitespace-only runs between elements, which is JSX's own convention; a different consumer may not.